goetzr/embedded_learning/esp/esp32/boards/ESP32-DevKitC/projects/blinky/notes/journal.md

 - Determining which GPIO pin to connect LED to
 - Explain pull up / pull down resistors
     - Pull up / pull down resistors only apply to input pins
-    - If nothing is connected to an input pin, the pin is essentially floating, termined high impedance (Hi-Z)
+    - If nothing is connected to an input pin, the pin is essentially floating, termed high impedance (Hi-Z)
     - A floating pin can randomly read as HIGH or LOW depending on noise, leakage, or even your finger touching the board
     - Pull up / pull down resistors give the input pin a well-defined default state